rq-Chen/Undergraduate_Research_at_PKU/Reading/README.md

 ## Papers
 For sequential visual working memory: see **Seq-Vis Memory.xml**
 - The references in my review of the representation of time and order in visual working memory.
-See **工作记忆中的时序表征.pdf**
+See **时序信息在工作记忆中的表征.pdf**

 For auditory-verbal working memory: see **Seq-Aud-Verbal Memory.xml**
 - The basis and inspiration of my experiment about temporal organization in auditory-verbal working memory.